samuelAle/samuelAle.github.io/src/content/httpclient.md

 ---
-title: 'Http Client Generation'
+title: 'Modern Http Clients'
 date: '2020-05-25'
 tags: ['Http', 'Microservice', 'REST', 'OpenApi']
 description: 'Does your team maintain various sdks or force client to write their own http integrations?
 No more'
 draft: true
 ---

-Before jumping into my opinionated guide to client generation, I'd first like to take a moment to explain breifly, what an `http client` is.
+Before jumping into my opinionated guide to client generation, I'd first like to take a moment to explain breifly, what an http client *is*.
 In order to define this, let's break it down into two separate definitions (as silly as it may seem).

 ### What is HTTP